 “I dreamed of emigration.
 I wanted to go to Gabon where one of my grandparents had emigrated, but my father dissuaded me from leaving.
 He asked me to stay here and work the land.
 My father told me that I can get everything I need here.
 That’s how I finally decided to stay.
 I gave up the thought of migrating and started to cultivate.”

-“I saw a lot of UDP use in the Feed the Future Senegal Dundël Suuf project.
+“I saw a lot of UDP use in the Feed the Future Senegal Dundël Suuf Project.
 Now I intend to apply only this method on the different crops I grow.”

 Hanne believes using UDP has improved his crop performance and saved him money.
-He says, “I saw a lot of UDP use in the Feed the Future Senegal Dundël Suuf project.
+He says, “I saw a lot of UDP use in the Feed the Future Senegal Dundël Suuf Project.
 Now I intend to apply only this method on the different crops I grow.”

 With only a few months remaining before harvest, Hanne hopes to see an increase in his crop yield, which is usually 4.5-5 metric tons per hectare.
-His good harvests means that he no longer dreams of moving to Gabon.
+His good harvests mean that he no longer dreams of moving to Gabon.
 In order to afford his annual household expenses, Hanne explains, “I sell part of my production to finance my entire market gardening season.”

 The Feed the Future Senegal Dundël Suuf Project (2019-2022) is working to promote food security in Senegal.
-By addressing issues such as inappropriate fertilizer use, poor enforcement of quality control regulations, and low take-up of improved fertilizer products and technologies, Dundël Suuf aims to increase agricultural productivity and production to reduce hunger, poverty, and malnutrition.
+By addressing issues such as inappropriate fertilizer use, poor enforcement of quality control regulations, and low adoption of improved fertilizer products and technologies, Dundël Suuf aims to increase agricultural productivity and production to reduce hunger, poverty, and malnutrition.